-- 5. Check behind you for people or obstacles, and then release the brake pedal. - 6.
+- 1. Drive select lever - 4.
+Check behind for people or obstacles, then release the brake pedal. - 5.
 Open the throttle lever gradually and continue to watch to the rear while backing.

-Improperly operating in reverse.
+Improper operation in reverse.

 You could hit an obstacle or person behind you, resulting in serious injury.